Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Maret 2025 13.36.44 UTC
+- WIB: Senin, 24 Maret 2025 14.26.57 UTC
-- WITA: Senin, 24 Maret 2025 14.36.44 UTC
+- WITA: Senin, 24 Maret 2025 15.26.57 UTC
-- WIT: Senin, 24 Maret 2025 15.36.44 UTC
+- WIT: Senin, 24 Maret 2025 16.26.57 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational